Gruyère cheese

 Gruyère is classified as a Swiss-type or Alpine cheese and is sweet but slightly salty, with a flavour that varies widely with age.
 It is often described as creamy and nutty when young, becoming more assertive, earthy, and complex as it matures.
 When fully aged (five months to a year), it tends to have small cracks that impart a slightly grainy texture.
-Unlike Emmental, with which it is often confused, modern Gruyère has few if any eyes, although in the 19th century, this was not always the case.
-It is the most popular Swiss cheese in Switzerland, and in most of Europe.
+Unlike Emmental, with which it is often confused, modern Gruyère has few if any eyes, the small holes that can develop in Swiss-type cheese during aging; although in the 19th century, this was not always the case.
+It is the most popular Swiss cheese in Switzerland and in most of Europe.

 Uses

 Gruyère is used in many ways in countless dishes.
 It is considered a good cheese for baking, because of its distinctive but not overpowering taste.
-For example in quiche, Gruyère adds savoriness without overshadowing the other ingredients.
+For example, in quiche, Gruyère adds savoriness without overshadowing the other ingredients.
 It is a good melting cheese, particularly suited for fondues, along with Vacherin Fribourgeois and Emmental.
-It is also traditionally used in French onion soup, as well as in croque-monsieur, a classic French toasted ham and cheese sandwich.
+It is also traditionally used in French onion soup, as well as in the croque-monsieur, a classic French toasted ham and cheese sandwich.
 Gruyère is also used in chicken and veal cordon bleu.
 It is a fine table cheese, and when grated, it is often used with salads and pastas.
 It is used, grated, atop le tourin, a garlic soup from France served on dried bread.
 White wines, such as Riesling, pair well with Gruyère.
 Sparkling cider and Bock beer are also beverage affinities.

 Production

 To make Gruyère, raw cow's milk is heated to 34 °C in a copper vat, and then curdled by the addition of liquid rennet.
 The curd is cut up into pea-sized pieces and stirred, releasing whey.
 The curd is cooked at 43 °C, and raised quickly to 54 °C.

 The whey is strained, and the curds placed into moulds to be pressed.
 After salting in brine and smearing with bacteria, the cheese is ripened for two months at room temperature, generally on wooden boards, turning every couple of days to ensure even moisture distribution.
 Gruyère can be cured for 3 to 10 months, with long curing producing a cheese of intense flavour.

+Sérac, a whey cheese, is a historical by-product of the manufacture of Gruyère.